Ghosty-Tongue/Coolmath-Games-Downloader/README.md

 ## Coolmath Games Downloader

-A Python script to download games from Coolmath Games with a progress bar.
+A Python script to download games from Coolmath Games.

 ## Features